makrai/notes/bedi-2105-multimod-sarcasm-humor-classif-codemixed.md

       using 11 emotional states (eg, upbeat, worried, angry, depressed, etc.)
 * Hindi or other Indian languages [35, 36]
   * Bharti+ [36] developed a sarcasm dataset of 2,000 Hindi tweets.
+For the
-For the baseline evaluation, they employed a rule-based approach that classifies a tweet as sarcastic if it contains more positive words than the negative words, and vice-versa
+    * baseline evaluation, they employed a rule-based approach that classifies a tweet as sarcastic if it contains more positive words than the negative words, and vice-versa
-  * Swami+ [35] collected and annotated more than 5,000 Hindi-English code-mixed tweets.
-They extracted n-gram and various Twitter-specific features to learn SVM and Random Forest classifiers.
-Though the dataset
+  * Swami+ [35] collected and annotated > 5,000 Hindi-English code-mixed tweets.
+    * n-gram and various Twitter-specific features to learn SVM and Rand Forest
     * no context, unimodal
 * multi-modal analysis [10, 11]
   * Cai+ [10] proposed a hierarchical fusion model to identify the presence of sarcasm in an image in the pretext of its caption
-    * exploited the incongruity in the semantics of the two modalities as the signals of sarcasm.
-Another application of the multi-modal sarcasm
+  * exploited the incongruity in the semantics of the two modalities
 * in the conversational dialog system
   * it is crucial for a dialog agent to be aware of the sarcastic utterances
   * Castro+ [11] developed a multi-speaker conversational dataset for sarcasm
     * For each sarcastic utterance in the dialog, the authors identified a few previous utterances as the context for sarcasm (English)
 * we: instead of defining the explicit context, we let the model learn the appropriate context during training

 ## Humor Detection